This Is When It’s OK to Take Expired Medication

 How long past?

-Francis Flaherty, former director of the FDA’s drug-testing program, told Pharmacology Today that “expiration dates put on by manufacturers typically have no bearing on whether a drug is usable for longer.”
-He also noted that these dates are for “marketing, rather than scientific, reasons… It’s not profitable for them to have products on a shelf for 10 years.
-They want turnover.”
+As the JAMA study authors note, expiration dates put on by manufacturers typically have no bearing on whether a drug is usable for longer.
 Before you take anything, though, make sure to avoid these medication mistakes that can ruin your health.

 The meds you don’t want to use past their expiration dates include:

 - Tetracycline (this antibiotic loses its effectiveness after expiration, though scientists are still researching this)